 While these are just a few of the changes and updates to NFPA 99, the document continues to evolve with the ever-changing world of healthcare to provide a safe environment for patients, staff, and visitors.

-And as previously noted, those individuals' expertise and qualifications maintaining these critical utility systems remain paramount to an effective management program.
+And as previously noted, those individuals' expertise and qualifications in maintaining these critical utility systems remain paramount to an effective management program.

 As these changes develop, CHT will keep you informed.